software-mansion/protostar/website/docs/cairo-1/05-testing/02-integration-testing.md

 Using [unit testing](./01-unit-testing.md) as much as possible is a good practice, as it makes your test suites faster.
 However, when writing smart contracts you often want your test to cover on-chain state and interactions between multiple contracts.

+In this section you will learn how to deploy and interact with a smart contract in Protostar.

 ## How to test a contract

 Protostar comes with a local Starknet instance which you can use to test your contracts.
-To access it you need to use [cheatcodes](./cheatcodes-refernce/).
+To access it you need to use [cheatcodes](./cheatcodes-refernce/), namely [deploy_contract](./cheatcodes-refernce/deploy_contract.md).

 Let's write a test which deploys and calls a contract.
 First let's define our contract